makevoid/guard-concat/Readme.md

 it's not possible to use * or ./* alone, you have to use * after a directory name, like this: `dir/*`

 ## Versions changelog
+- 0.8.1 - fix guard runtime dependency correctly (with ~>)
-- 0.8.0 - add debug messages, add support for newer guard, add all_on_start option
+- 0.8.0 - add debug messages, add support for newer guard, add all_on_start option [yanked from rubygems in favour of 0.8.1]
 - 0.0.4 - add star (*) support to load multiple files
 - 0.0.3 - basic version

 ## Contributors